dinosauria123/Koko/INSTALL.md

     make

-and, which creates the executable file 'koko_gui'.
+and, which creates the executable file 'koko-gui'.
 Finally,

     make install